- Human Resources

-The Academy Transformation Trust (ATT) seeks a non-executive director/trustee with a strong background in finance and accountancy to strengthen its board.
-With more than 20 schools across the West Midlands and the East of England, the trust shapes the futures of over 12,000 children.
+Academy Transformation Trust (ATT) seeks to recruit two individuals with key knowledge and expertise in the fields of HR and estates/facilities management respectively to bring business and strategic experience to its Board of Trustees.
+With 22 schools across the West Midlands and the East of England, Academy Transformation Trust shapes the futures of over 12,000 children.
+Meetings are held at multiple locations within the Midlands.

 About the trust